At ROCC Youth, students experience Gospel-centered teaching and authentic worship.

 We fulfill this by helping "pack the bags" of our students to better send them off into life beyond our ministry!

-On Sunday afternoon, at ROCC Youth, students experience Gospel-centered teaching and authentic worship.
+On Sunday afternoon, from 4-6pm, students experience Gospel-centered teaching and authentic worship.
 There is also an allotted time for students to break into small groups, be prayed for, and “do life” with their peers and small group leaders.
-We also offer Sunday school for both middle and high school students during the 9:15 am service on Sunday mornings in Classrooms 3 and 4.
+We also offer Sunday school for both middle and high school students during the 9:15 am service on Sunday mornings.
 Students can take their faith to the next level by joining a d:Group (discipleship group). d:Groups meet throughout the week during the school year and cover various books of the Bible or topical studies.